The Hangman's Beautiful Daughter

-The Hangman's Beautiful Daughter is the third album by the Scottish psychedelic folk group, The Incredible String Band (ISB), and was released in March 1968 on Elektra Records (see 1968 in music).
+The Hangman's Beautiful Daughter is the third album by Scottish psychedelic folk group the Incredible String Band (ISB), and was released in March 1968 on Elektra Records (see 1968 in music).
 It saw the band continuing its development of the elements of psychedelic folk and enlarging on past themes, a process they had begun on their previous album, The 5000 Spirits or the Layers of the Onion.
 Instrumentally, it was the ISB's most complex and experimental album to date, featuring a wide array of exotic instruments.
 In addition, the album captured the band utilising multi-tracks and overdubbing.

 Upon release, the album peaked at number five on the UK Albums Chart and number 161 on the Billboard Top LP's listings in America, becoming the group's highest charting album in both countries.
 The album brought critical and financial success for the band, including their first solo tour and a Grammy nomination.
 It was considered their most ambitious work to date and had a large impact on the psychedelic folk genre.